richardriverag/richardriverag.github.io/_pages/about.md

  [Univetsitat Oberta de Catalunya](https://www.uoc.edu/portal/es/index.html).
 I got my Ph.D in Software, Systems and Computing from Universidad Politecnica de Madrid(UPM).
-I was adviced by Professor Juan Caballero.
+I was advised by Professor Juan Caballero.
 Prior to my Ph.D I received a Software Engineer degree from EPN in Quito, Ecuador, a M.Sc. in Software and Systems from UPM and a